particle-iot/docs/src/content/getting-started/configuration/environment.md

 ## Device OS

 To read environment variables from your code, you use functions like `System.getEnv()`.
-These are described in the [Device OS API reference](reference/device-os/api/system-calls/enviroment-variables-system/).
+These are described in the [Device OS API reference](/reference/device-os/api/system-calls/enviroment-variables-system/).

 Device OS 6.4.0 or later is required.

-## Application-specific variables
+## Firmware variables

 You can optionally include environment variables with your application using an application bundle, the same technology used for [Asset OTA](/getting-started/cloud/ota-updates/#asset-ota).

 This is useful for seeding the default variable values before your firmware connects to the cloud the first time, instead of checking whether the variable exists and embedding the value in your code when you read it.

-### Using project.properties - Application-specific variables
+### Using project.properties - Firmware variables

-The `firmwareEnv` key in the project.properties allows bundling of an application binary (.bin) file with an arbitrary JSON file of name - value pairs.
+The `env` key in the project.properties allows bundling of an application binary (.bin) file with an arbitrary JSON file of name - value pairs.

 ```
 name=MyProject
-firmwareEnv=env.json
+env=env.json
 ```

-As is the case with Asset OTA, specifying `firmwareEnv` will create a .zip file for your application that contains both the binary and its additional data.
+As is the case with Asset OTA, specifying `env` will create a .zip file for your application that contains both the binary and its additional data.

-### Using particle bundle - Application-specific variables
+### Using particle bundle - Firmware variables

 Using the [Particle CLI](/reference/developer-tools/cli/#particle-bundle) `particle bundle` command with the `--env` option allows bundling of an application binary (.bin) file with an arbitrary JSON file of name - value pairs.